SBarisTaskiran/MyPhotoGalery/README.md

 SiliconMadeAcademy FFS104 Barış Taşkıran Week 3 Task

-This reposity created for my(Barış Taşkıran) personal task that is 3rd of my course at SiliconMadeAcademy.
+This repository has been created for the third personal task of my course at SiliconMadeAcademy.